 “Success is not easy and it is certainly not for the lazy.”

-Lessons learnt –
+Lessons learned –

-- You need to have proper resources, books and question set to crack GATE.
+- You need to have proper resources, books, and question set to crack GATE.

 - Revise all the formulae and make sure you remember all of them.

 - Don’t expect miracles to happen, if you haven’t worked hard.